 How to Choose the Right Maple Tree

-Native to North America, it was the Native Americans who discovered the sap for making maple syrup.
+Native to North America, it was the Native Americans who discovered the maple tree using the sap for making maple syrup.
 It was also used for medicinal purposes.
 Then, the Pioneers used it for making dyes and found it to be an excellent wood for a fire.
-Today, the maple tree is treasured for its great form and show-stopping color.
+Today, the maple is treasured for its great form and show-stopping color.

-On Natorp’s Nursery, we grow over sixty varieties of the maple tree from seven different species.
+On Natorp’s Nursery, we grow over sixty varieties of maples from seven different species.
 Natorp’s Maple Tree Collection was chosen based on the individual characteristics and overall hardiness in the Greater Cincinnati area.
 With so many choices, we thought we would help you find the right maple tree for your yard.

 What are some of the different types of maple trees?